-A natural human tendency is to praise my own way of thinking and belittle other ways.
-This tendency is detrimental.
-One way to enhance both states of mind is by having public discussions about a challenge and ask participants from different mindsets to present their mindset best case to approach the challenge.
-Following with a map of the consequences of applying their mindset and then ask them to switch “sides.”
+It is a natural human tendency to praise one’s own way of thinking and belittle other ways.
+However, this tendency is detrimental.
+Both of the mindsets discussed in this article can be nurtured by having public discussions about a challenge and asking participants with different mindsets to present their view of best way to approach the challenge.
+This may be followed up with a mapping of the consequences of applying their perspective and then asking them to “switch sides.”

-Along the process of strategic Human Resources management which begins with the branding of the organization toward potential employees, through the selection, placement and advancement process, an important criteria to attract and keep talent can be the required mindset the organization needs to thrive.
-As Liu (2022, pp. 79) stated “solutions are likely to require access to a diverse set of capabilities and experience beyond those available.”
+Strategic human resources management begins with branding the organization for potential employees, through the selection, placement, and advancement process.
+One important criterion to attract and keep talent can be the mindset that the organization needs to thrive.
+As Liu stated “solutions are likely to require access to a diverse set of capabilities and experience beyond those available.”

-How do we engage different mindsets leverage the best of each and reach synergy?
-Is there a right balance of mindset differences within the organization, to optimize performance?
-As a rule of thumb, a corporation may require 80% of their managers with a C&C mindset and 20% IM.
-Which positions require whom?
-Perceiving mindset as a state and not a trait, perhaps certain managers can be trained into the different mindset as required.
+How can we engage different mindsets, leverage the best of each, and reach synergy?
+Is there an optimal balance of the two mindsets within the organization, to optimize performance?
+As a rule of thumb, a corporation may require 80% of their managers to have a C&C mindset and 20% to have an IM approach.
+Which positions require which type?
+Perceiving mindset as a state and not a trait, certain managers can be trained into the different mindset as required.

-There is a need to research a valid answer to these questions.
+There is a need to research valid answers to these questions.
 This will take time.
-In the meantime, top management can map critical decisions within the organization, assign which of those require which mindset and which require both and at which stage of the decision making process it would be better to apply which.
+In the meantime, top management can map critical decisions within their organization, assign which ones require each mindset or both, and at what stage of the decision-making process it would be most beneficial to apply each.

-Limitations
+Limitations of the Study

-Managers sampled for this research were chosen based on their own managers’ perception regarding their success in management (CC) or their engagement in managing an innovative project/process (IM).
-Hence, this sampling may be biased on the senior managers’ personal perceptions of the managers interviewed and their tasks they are engaged in.
-The size of the sample makes it difficult to generalize across industries.
-Another limitation to generalization is culture-country specific.
-This research has been conducted with a sample of managers in the “Startup Nation (Senor and Singer, 2011)” and perhaps innovation managers in other cultural contexts may hold different mind sets.
+The managers sampled for this research were chosen based on their superiors’ perceptions regarding their success in routine management (C&C) or in managing an innovative project or process (IM).
+Hence, this sampling may be biased on the senior managers’ perceptions of the managers who were interviewed and the tasks in which they are engaged.
+The small size of the sample makes it difficult to generalize across industries.
+Another limitation to generalization is that this study is culture-country specific.
+This research was conducted with a sample of managers in Israel, which has been called the “Startup Nation.”
+It is possible that IM managers in other cultural contexts may hold different mind sets.

 Conclusions

-The present study is a preliminary field exploration, showing that being a successful ‘command and control’ (routine) manager does not immediately imply that one would be an effective innovation manager.
-These two mindsets are very different.
+The present study is a preliminary exploration of this field.
+It indicates that being a successful ‘command and control’ (routine) manager does not necessarily imply that one would be an effective IM manager.
+The two mindsets are very different.

-Further research should look into these mindset features to inquire, among other issues, whether the command and control mindset and the innovation management mindset are at opposite ends of a spectrum, and an individual can hold only one set of features.
-Or, rather, are these mindsets orthogonal, such that and we can find individuals holding either one of these mindsets or both mindsets at once, ambidextrous thinking managers.
-The innovation management literature points to instances of ambidextrous management, defined as the capacity to hold both mindsets simultaneously (Leonard-Barton, 1995).
+Further research should look into these mindset features to investigate, among other issues, whether the C&C mindset and the IM mindset are at opposite ends of a spectrum, and that one individual can hold only the set of features associated with one or the other.
+It may also be possible that these mindsets are orthogonal, such that individuals can hold either of these mindsets at different times, or both at once: managers with ambidextrous thinking processes.
+The literature on IM points to instances of ambidextrous management, defined as the capacity to hold both mindsets simultaneously.

-Moreover, this paper points to the need for research-based data to help establish recruitment and promotion procedures that screen out for the innovation mindset.
-Additionally, research should address the question of whether an IM mindset can be taught or trained for (Sung and Choi, 2014), and if so how.
+Moreover, this paper points to the need for research-based data to help establish recruitment and promotion procedures that screen for the IM mindset.
+Additionally, research should address the question of whether an IM mindset can be taught or trained for, and if so how.